Everything You Need to Know About Adderall

 - Numbness or pain in fingers and toes

 This is not a complete list of side effects and considerations.
 If you notice a possible adverse reaction, contact your doctor or pharmacist.

 For more information about potential side effects, see the National Institute of Health’s Guide.

 Adderall has a high potential for abuse and dependence, especially among people who do not have ADHD.

 Adderall is a “Schedule II Stimulant.”
 What does that mean?

 “Schedule II” is the classification used by the Drug Enforcement Agency to indicate drugs with a high potential for abuse.

 Other Schedule II Drugs include Dexedrine, Ritalin, and cocaine, all of which have a high potential for abuse.

 Is Adderall the right medication for my child?

-For more information about Adderall, see FDA’s Adderall Medication Guide.
+For more information, see the FDA Adderall Medication Guide.